INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Jeff Pilson: Maybe someday?
-I’m kind of building up a stock pile of songs that I’m thinking about and probably would like to put out at some point.
-I’ve got a whole bunch of songs, a whole bunch of melodic rock songs that would have no other home.
-So someday I would like to do that but I’m in not in a hurry.
-Right now, when I do get a chance to produce somebody I really enjoy that.
+I’m kind of building up a stockpile of songs that I’m thinking about and probably would like to put out at some point.
+I’ve got many songs, a whole bunch of melodic rock songs that would have no other home.
+So someday I would like to do that, but I’m not in a hurry.
+Right now, when I do get a chance to produce somebody, I really enjoy that.
 I love doing things where I do it all myself, like War & Peace.
 I love doing that.
 But I mean, I’m not in a hurry.
-Like I said, if a Warrant or if the Last in Line or if an Adler calls then… I think I’d rather work with somebody like that, I really enjoy doing that.
-George and I are thinking about maybe doing another T&N record, we’ve been talking about that.
+As I said, if a Warrant or if the Last in Line or if an Adler calls, then… I think I’d instead work with somebody like that, and I really enjoy doing that.
+George and I are thinking about maybe doing another T&N record, and we’ve been talking about that.
 I’d love to do that.
 It’s really down to time.
 How much time I have?

 Jeff Pilson: We’d like to do another T&N… I was really excited about the T&N record we did in 2012, and I’d love to do another one.

 It’s a pity that you never had enough time to promote the album and do a real tour.